-‘Our Mothers’ by Christina Rossetti is a fourteen line sonnet that is contained within one block of text.
+‘Our Mothers’ by Christina Rossetti is a fourteen-line sonnet that is contained within one block of text.
 The poem is a traditional Petrarchan sonnet.
 This means that it can be separated into one set of eight lines, or octet, and one set of six, or sestet.
 The octet can be further broken down into two quatrains, or sets of four lines.
 They conform to a rhyme scheme of ABBA ABBA.
 In regards to the last six lines, the pattern diverges.
-This is normal within a Petrarchan sonnet and Rossetti makes use of one of the more common ending pattern, CDEEDC.
+This is normal within a Petrarchan sonnet and Rossetti makes use of one of the more common ending patterns, CDEEDC.

 The meter is also traditionally structured.
 It follows a pattern of iambic pentameter.
-This means that each line contains five sets of two beats, the first of these is unstressed and the second stressed.
+This means that each line contains five sets of two beats, the first of these are unstressed and the second stressed.
 Iambic pentameter is a calm, almost meditative pattern.
-It lacks shocking twists and turns, and is therefore perfect for ‘Our Mothers’ in which Rossetti discusses the many attributes of older female figures during life and after death.
+It lacks shocking twists and turns and is therefore perfect for ‘Our Mothers’ in which Rossetti discusses the many attributes of older female figures during life and after death.

 Summary of Our Mothers